esterandr02/Denouncing-api/README.md

 -   [Yarn v1.13](https://yarnpkg.com/getting-started) - package manager
 -   [Docker with postgres database](https://hub.docker.com/_/postgres) - follow the instructions to create a container that will contains the image of postgres.
 -   [Account on Mapquest API](https://reactjs.org/)
+-   Don't forget to put your consumer Mapquest key on _.env.example_ file

 ## :information_source: Getting Started